-Portland cement, is a product formed by the experiments on limestone and clay.
-There mixture turned into hard binding material after adding water to it within few hours.
+Portland cement is a product formed by the experiments on limestone and clay.
+Their mixture turned into hard binding material after adding water to it within few hours.
 The shape obtained after hardening during the experiment looked like a Portland rock of England.
-So the name of Portland cement became as the recognizing name of the cement mixture.
+So the name of Portland cement became the recognizing name of the cement mixture.

-Before knowing about Portland cement there are other various cement which are used for various applications.
+Before knowing about Portland cement there are other various types of cement which are used for various applications.

-It is the combination of dicalcium silicate and tricalcium silicate and their ratio is maintained higher so that it withstands the corrosion by sulphate and sea water.
+It is the combination of dicalcium silicate and tricalcium silicate and their ratio is maintained higher so that it withstands the corrosion of sulphate and seawater.

 It is formed by the heat treatment of limestone and bauxite at temperature 1550-1600 oC.
 Its composition mainly contains tricalcium aluminate, dicalcium silicate and dicalcium silicate aluminate.
 It also has resistance towards sea and sulphate water along with improved strength.

-By addition of calcium and aluminium stearates to Portland cement.
-The cement turns into water proof cement which it done effect with moisture present in atmosphere after hardening.
+By the addition of calcium and aluminium stearates to Portland cement.
+The cement turns into waterproof cement which it did effect with moisture present in the atmosphere after hardening.

 Hydraulic hydrated lime:

 Calcium hydroxide is present in high concentration in this cement to use in brick mortar.
-It is available in lesser prices when compared with other types of cements.
+It is available at lesser prices when compared with other types of cement.

-For high erection of structures and for reinforced concrete mix, slag cement is used.
-It is formed from the clinkers of Portland cement and the slag obtained from blast furnace, blended along with small quantity of gypsum.
+For the high erection of structures and for the reinforced concrete mix, slag cement is used.
+It is formed from the clinkers of Portland cement and the slag obtained from the blast furnace, blended along with a small quantity of gypsum.

 This is formed by mixing the volcanic rock or amorphous silica with Portland cement where it ratio is about 20 – 50%.
-It has advantage of using it in constructing underground water structures; it is not suitable to handle high temperature due slow rate of hardening.
+It has the advantage of using it in constructing underground water structures; it is not suitable to handle high temperature due to the slow rate of hardening.

-2) Sulphate resisting Portland: It has low fraction of tricalcium aluminate
+2) Sulphate Resisting Portland: It has a low fraction of tricalcium aluminate

 4) Low heat Portland cement: It is used for massive structure construction due to low percentages of tricalcium aluminate and dicalcium silicate.
 Due this composition heat evolved is less and it should exceed the value of 60cal/gm after seven days and 70cal/gm after 28 days.